EVERETT, Daniel Bulmer. Squadron Leader/Pilot (155223)

 [No citation other than completed numerous operations against the enemy in the course of which he has invariably displayed the utmost fortitude courage and devotion to duty.
 Recommendation dated 18 February 1945, National Archives, Air 2/ 9070.]

-Daniel was buried with his crew in the Hamburg Cemetery, Germany, known locally as 'Ohlsdorf '.
-His father, Harold Bulmer Everett, died, aged 70, 25 September 1948 and was interred at Gap Road Cemetery, Wimbledon.
-The widowed Mrs Ellen Ada Mary Everett, passed away 16 August 1950 to be buried in plot G588 Epsom Cemetery three days later.
+Daniel's father, Harold Bulmer Everett, died aged 70 on 25 September 1948 and was interred at Gap Road Cemetery, Wimbledon.
+The widowed Ellen died aged 73 on 16 August 1950.
+She was buried in plot G588 of Epsom Cemetery three days later and, as shown below, her headstone also remembers Daniel.

 Daniel's inscription on his mother's headstone in Epsom Cemetery